telerik/xaml-docs/controls/raddocking/how-to/disable-tab-navigation.md

 	</telerik:RadDocking>
 {{endregion}}

-In the example, when RadDocking receives the focus, a user needs to push the Tab key in order to navigate to the TextBox inside the pane as shown in __Figure 1__.
+In the example, when RadDocking receives the focus, a user needs to push the Tab key several times in order to navigate to the TextBox inside the pane as shown in __Figure 1__.

 #### __Figure 1: RadDocking behavior when Tab key is pressed multiple times__